Friday, October 25, 2024

 Karen Schultz

 We got married shortly before I joined the Air Force and we were married in Helena, Montana on June 14.
-I spent a year in Washington state and then got orders for an overseas tour in Spain.
+I spent a tour in Washington state and then got orders for an overseas tour in Spain.

 Karen was a very smart lady and a funny event occurred when I got my overseas assigment that I will never forget.
-We I arrived home after being told I was being sent to Spain, I told Karen I got orders to a country in Europe.
+I arrived home after being told I was being sent to Spain, I told Karen I got orders to a country in Europe.
 Karen said, ‘oh, we’re going to Japan?”

 I don’t know if they teach geography in Montana or at the community college level, but her response was such an example of her refreshing innocence and naively.